Guided tours1h 45minFree cancellation up to 24h before

 Accessibility

 Wheelchair accessible: the monument has a special access route.
-It is the accessible option we recommend among the guided tours in the comparison.
+It is the accessible option we recommend among the guided tours.

 Cancellation policy